Soubkia/flow_project/docs/Potential Flow Around Obstacles.md

 ## Question 12

-> (5%) Appendix B: a Hardcopy of your code, including many comments in the code itself.
+> (5%) Appendix B: A Hardcopy of your code, including many comments in the code itself.
 Don't include mesh connectivity and coordinates in the hardcopy, these should only be uploaded with your zip file.

 ## Bonus